rust-embedded/rust-raspberrypi-OS-tutorials/0E_initrd/README.md

 Many OS uses initial ramdisk to load files into memory during boot.
 I felt the need for such a tutorial as most hobby OS developer's never learned how to do this properly.

-First of all, we're not going to reinvent the wheel a come up with a new format and an awful image creator tool.
+First of all, we're not going to reinvent the wheel and come up with a new format and an awful image creator tool.
 We're going to use the POSIX standard `tar` utility and the `cpio` utility to create our initrd.
 The former is more straightforward, the latter is used by Linux.